Pyroxenium/Basalt2/docs/references/main.md

 |[basalt.update](#basalt.update)|-|

 ## basalt.create(type, id?)
-Creates and returns a new UI element of the specified type
+Creates and returns a new UI element of the specified type.

 ### Parameters
 * `type` `string` The type of element to create (e.g. "Button", "Label", "BaseFrame")